Mangkunegara V: Early life

-Mangkunegara V, 5th Duke of Mangkunegaran was the fifth ruler of the Duchy of Mangkunegaran which reigned relatively briefly (1881-1896).
-His birth name is Gusti R.M.
-Sunita, the second son of Mangkunegara IV with the second empress, R.A.
-Dunuk (Kg.B.R.Ay.
-Adipati Arya MN IV) His biological brother, G.R.M.
-Prabu Sudibya, who was prepared by Mangkunegara IV to replace him as the holder of the throne, turned out to die at the age of a teenager, so it was Sunita who was later prepared as the heir to the throne.
+His birth name was Gusti Raden Mas Sunita, the second son of Mangkunegara IV born to his second principal consort, Kanjeng Bendara Raden Ayu Adipati Mangkunegara (née Gusti Raden Ajeng Dunuk).

+His biological elder brother, Gusti Raden Mas Prabu Sudibya, who was prepared by Mangkunegara IV to replace him as the holder of the throne, turned out to die at the age of a teenager, so it was Sunita who was later prepared as the heir to the throne.
+In 1869, he was granted the title of Kanjeng Gusti Pangeran Arya Adipati Prabu Prangwadana.